-14.1 Students who decide not to register for an academic year or a semester must apply for deferment (permission to not register for a current academic year) by submitting the DSAR26 form before the Unisa 2022/2023 rules for students
+- 14.1 Students who decide not to register for an academic year or a semester must apply for deferment (permission to not register for a current academic year) by submitting the DSAR26 form before the closing date of each registration period.
+The form cannot be used to cancel or move the current registration to the next semester or academic year. - 14.2 A student cannot apply for deferment after he or she has registered for a semester or academic year; rather, he or she must, after submitting an online registration, apply to cancel the registration should he or she not wish to continue to study through Unisa for a particular academic period.

-- closing date of each registration period.
-The form cannot be used to cancel or move the current registration to the next semester or academic year. - 14.2 A student cannot apply for deferment after he or she has registered for a semester or academic year, but he or she must apply for cancellation of registration. - 14.3 Students may apply for deferment for maximum 2 years or 4 semesters for the duration of a qualification.
-These need not be consecutive years or semesters. - 14.4 Applications for deferment of examination must be referred to Exam Department.
+- 14.3 Students may apply for deferment of a maximum of 2 years or 4 semesters for the duration of a qualification.
+These need not be consecutive years or semesters. - 14.4 Applications for deferment of an examination must be referred to the Exams Department.